 “Visitor sharing in Drive is a simple way for you to invite others to collaborate on files in G Suite using pin codes.
 Visitors who have the pin code can view, comment, suggest edits, and directly edit Docs, Sheets, and Slides, as well as other file types like PDFs and Microsoft Office files,” adds Thacker.

-In the end, it’s not about picking sides—both G Suite and Office 365 are awesome.
+In the end, it’s not about picking sides—both G Suite and Microsoft 365 are awesome.
 Each has its benefits and keeps its promise to maximize the end-user experience.
-However, it’s great to know that Google is embracing interoperability and paving the way for a flawless collaboration between G Suite and Office 365.
+However, it’s great to know that Google is embracing interoperability and paving the way for a flawless collaboration between G Suite and Microsoft 365.